ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Call to phone – Call to phone places an automated voice call to a phone number defined by the user.
 * Verification code from mobile app – The Microsoft Authenticator app generates a new verification code every 30 seconds.
 The user enters the verification code into the sign-in interface.
-* Notification through mobile app – Sends a push notification to a user’s phone or registered device using the Microsoft Authenticator app.
+* Notification through mobile app – Sends a push notification to a user's phone or registered device using the Microsoft Authenticator app.
 The user views the notification and selects “Approve” to complete the verification process.
 * Text message to phone – Sends a text message that contains a verification code that is used as the authentication token.
 The user is prompted to enter the verification code into the sign-in interface.
 This process is called one-way SMS.
 * OAuth hardware token verification code – OATH is an open standard that specifies how one-time password (OTP) codes are generated.
 Various vendor tokens are supported.

-Azure MFA integrates with Azure AD Conditional Access polices, or the Trusted IP ranges feature to determine under what circumstances and user’s physical location a challenge for additional authentication is required .
+Azure MFA integrates with Azure AD Conditional Access polices, or the Trusted IP ranges feature to determine under what circumstances and user's physical location a challenge for additional authentication is required .
 Conditional Access polices are the recommended method to determine MFA conditions.

 Table 16 Azure AD Multifactor Authentication Design Decisions for all agencies and implementation types.